-Like most skills, critical thinking must be taught explicitly.
-Employers can no longer assume that simply giving students ill-defined problems is enough to support learning.
-Rather, employers should engage in some amount of direct instruction, teaching employees what good critical thinking looks like in terms of desirable behaviors and useful strategies for solving ill-defined problems.
-Employees must also have opportunities to practice their critical-thinking skills in authentic professional contexts (where ill-defined problems exist) and to receive feedback on their performance.
+Like any skill, critical thinking must be taught explicitly.
+Educators can no longer assume that simply giving students ill-defined problems is enough to support learning.
+Rather, instructors should engage in some amount of direct instruction, teaching students what good critical thinking looks like in terms of desirable behaviors and useful strategies for solving ill-defined problems.
+Students must also have opportunities to practice their critical-thinking skills with instructor support and to receive feedback on their performance.
+Teaching and technology grants may help spur more widespread adoption of innovative teaching practices that support the development of teamwork skills.

-To ensure coherent and consistent implementation of education for critical-thinking skills that are relevant in the workplace, stronger alignment is needed between K-12, higher education, and employer stakeholders.
+To ensure coherent and consistent implementation of education for critical-thinking skills that are relevant in the workplace, stronger alignment is needed between K-12, higher-education, and employer stakeholders.
 Employers can engage in outreach to educational institutions to forge both formal and informal partnerships.
 Formal partnerships might include industry leaders working with colleges to help establish alternative college education programs tightly aligned to the skill needs of that particular business sector.
 Other ways of formal partnering might include having business leaders serve on special advisory boards for educational institutions or accreditation organizations, participate in drafting educational standards, or even enter the classroom to teach clinical or applied courses in their areas of expertise.
-Less formal partnerships might include supporting internships or apprenticeships for both high-school and college students, and tailoring those experiences to ensure that participants gain training and high-quality feedback on their critical-thinking performance.
+Less formal partnerships might include supporting internships or apprenticeships for both high-school and college students and tailoring those experiences to ensure that participants gain training and high-quality feedback on their critical-thinking performance.

 Employers can also incentivize employees to foster their critical-thinking skills through recruiting, hiring, and compensation strategies to reward workers that demonstrate high levels of critical thinking.
-Finally, once on the job, employers should develop their own critical-thinking training (via exercises involving ill-defined problems) and make it broadly available to employees, along with appropriate professional-development opportunities that allow individuals the chance to grow their own critical-thinking skills.
+Finally, once on the job, employers should develop their own critical-thinking training and make it broadly available to employees, along with appropriate professional development opportunities that allow individuals the chance to grow their own critical-thinking skills.